chenxingqiang/secret-learn/doc/metadata_routing.rst

   anything.

-This guide demonstrates how :term:`metadata` can be routed and passed between objects in jax-sklearn.
-If you are developing a jax-sklearn compatible estimator or meta-estimator, you can check our related developer guide:
+This guide demonstrates how :term:`metadata` can be routed and passed between objects in secret-learn.
+If you are developing a secret-learn compatible estimator or meta-estimator, you can check our related developer guide:
 :ref:`sphx_glr_auto_examples_miscellaneous_plot_metadata_routing.py`.